Greenville, NC Workers Comp Lawyer

 You need time to heal after a workplace injury, but you also need to keep paying the bills.
 That’s exactly what workers compensation is there for.
 A Greenville workers compensation lawyer can help you obtain your benefits as quickly as possible.

-Dealing with a work-related injury can be a challenge.
+Dealing with a work-related injury in Greenville, North Carolina, can be a challenge.
 Not only will you be stuck at home and in pain, but you’ll also struggle to figure out how to support yourself and your family without an income.
 Fortunately, nearly all employers in North Carolina are required to carry workers compensation insurance.

 At Ricci Law Firm, PA, we are dedicated to obtaining the workers comp benefits injured workers are entitled to.
 A Greenville workers comp lawyer from our firm will work tirelessly to secure the benefits you need to focus on your recovery without the burden of financial anxiety.
 Don’t let yourself end up in financial ruin.
 Your attorney will stop at nothing to obtain the benefits you deserve.